|Microsoft® Support Ending Dates for Retail/OEM Consumer/SOHO Operating Systems and Front Office Software|

 terms of total cost per user, Office 365 is the best deal for home users

 with multiple PCs seeking the latest Office version.

 2) Office 2013 is supported in 32-bit and 64-bit operating systems.
-Marketed primarily to business users, Microsoft has priced it very high and no longer offers multi-PC licenses for individual purchase.
+Marketed primarily to business users, Microsoft originally priced it very high but has recanted and is additionally offering multi-PC licenses for individual purchase.
 Office 2013 Professional is currently available as a download install for 2 PCs for as low as $219.98.
 Office 2013 is not compatible with Windows XP or Windows Vista.

 3) Office 2010 is available in 32-bit and 64-bit versions.
 32-bit versions are supported by Windows 7, Windows Vista SP2 and Windows XP SP3 operating systems.
 Due to download specials for two PC installations, cost is quite reasonable especially for Office 2010 Professional and Professional Plus.
 Office 2010 64-bit versions are not supported by any version of Windows XP.